dashpay/dash-network-deploy/README.md

 ```

 You may pass the `--type` option to run only particular tests (`smoke`, `e2e`).
-It is possible to specify several types using comma delimiter.
+It is possible to specify several types using a comma delimiter.

 ## Debugging